 There are two main ways of manufacturing fly-reels.
 The first is by pouring molten metal into moulds to create die-cast reels.
-This method was developed to bring down the costs of manufacturing, making more affordable flyreels available for anglers on a budget.
-However, there is a downside: Die-cast flyreels are slightly less durable, with a risk of shattering if dropped from a height.
+This construction method was developed to bring down the costs of manufacturing, making more affordable flyreels available for anglers on a budget.
+However, there is a downside: These fly reels are slightly less durable, with a risk of shattering if dropped from a height.

-The other, more expensive option is to go for a CNC machined reel.
-This means that the reel is cut from a solid block of aluminium by a machine, creating a rock-solid reel that will last for years, if not decades.
-Reels made in this way are also generally anodized, giving them greater protection against the elements.
+The other, more costly option is to go for a CNC machined reel.
+This means that the reel is cut from a solid block of aluminum by a machine, creating a rock-solid reel that will last for years, if not decades.
+Reels made in this way are also generally anodized and resistant to corrosion, giving them greater protection against the elements.

 Which you go for may depend mainly on your budget.
-If you’re thinking of the long-term benefits and durability, aim for a CNC machined reel.
+If you’re thinking of the long-term benefits and durability, aim for a CNC aluminum reel.
 Having said that, there are some great die-cast reels out there, depending on the brand you go for, so don’t feel like you have to avoid them completely.
-If you’re looking to save some cash, you’ll find some great, lower-budget fly reels available too.
+If you’re looking to save some cash, you’ll find some great, lower-budget fly reels for trout and bass fishing.

 Quick Summary: What To Look For in a Fly Reel

-If you travel a lot, you might prefer to go for a lightweight reel for easy transport.
-As well as factors like price and weight, you’ll want your fly reel to balance your rod nicely.
-Before you by online on Amazon or elsewhere, it’s a good idea to head out to a store and give any possible rods a go first.
+Before you start the search online on Amazon or elsewhere, it’s a good idea to head out to a store and give any possible rods a go first.
 That way, you’ll be able to test the gear in person, check how light it feels, have a practice cast, and see what really works for you.
 You’re more likely to get the right product on your fly reel search when you can hold it and see how it feels for yourself.

 The Reviews: Best Reels On The Market

 The Redington Rise Fly Fishing Reel Review